-Financial arrangements between Clerks of Court and their County Treasurers vary among counties, depending on the size of the county, the amount of funds collected, and each county's accounting policies and procedures.
+Depending on the size of the county, the amount of funds collected, and each county's accounting policies and procedures, financial arrangements between Clerks of Court and their County Treasurers will vary.
 The information in this chapter identifies the key elements of good financial management, and describes the tasks associated with them.
 Each element should be in operation whether in the Clerk of Court's office or in another governmental office responsible for a specific financial function.
 The Clerk of Court should document the scope of duties and the means used to meet minimum standards when another governmental body is involved in handling funds received by or disbursed from the Clerk's office.

 Although the degree of involvement of a Clerk's office staff varies in receiving and accounting for funds and varies from county to county, the clerk is responsible for seeing that fines, fees, and other monies are properly collected, disbursed and that an accurate accounting system is being used.
 A number of state laws require Clerks of Court to disburse funds differently in specific situations, particularly fines, fees and assessments collected in General Sessions (criminal) cases.
 A clear understanding of the specific provisions and when they apply is required to fulfill these statutory requirements.
-Each year, Court Administration provides Clerks of Court and other interested parties a memorandum which summarizes the statutory requirements.
-The most recent memorandum, Statutory provisions for the distribution of revenue generated by the circuit courts, family courts, magistrate courts and municipal courts; fees and related charges of the register of deeds, appears after the Miscellaneous Section for this chapter.
+After the legislative session has concluded each year (usually in June or July), Court Administration provides Clerks of Court and other interested parties a memorandum which summarizes the statutory requirements.
+A copy of the memorandum is included in the Miscellaneous Section of this chapter.
+Memorandums including the most recent memorandum can be accessed under the Court News section on the SCJD Website.

 It is essential for Clerks of Court and their staff to understand that they are charged with the responsibility for monies received by the court, and that misuse of these funds or failure to pay them to the appropriate county or state office subjects the clerk to a variety of civil and criminal penalties.